If you are a feminist or history lover, travel across the world with these inspiring and powerful women in historical fiction.

 Some of these titles will take you back centuries in time while others will offer up more contemporary histories.

 We’ve got a little something for everyone, too: romance, indie, mysteries, WW2 books, books about racism and slavery, and political fiction.
-These book recommendations are also perfect for our March 2021 Reading Challenge.
 Let’s get started!

 Grab some of these great books here: